ElMustacho/catbot-v1.1/README.md

 2 -> generic users; has the cat role, can use catbot on the server with limited usage

-3 -> worthy (purple flair, pink role, fandom vip); can give custom names to units and can issue silence lv 2 (tier 2 and lower can't use commands in public up to an hour)
+3 -> worthy (purple flair, I make strats for cat food, fandom vip, I boost for cat food); can give custom names to units and can issue silence lv 2 (tier 2 and lower can't use commands in public up to an hour)

 4 -> moderator; all commands and can issue silence lv 3 (tier 3 and lower can't use commands in public, until revoked) or lower